 Removing and Replacing the BIOS Chip

-You should try not to tamper a lot with the settings of the BIOS.
-More often than not, you can literally break your motherboard if BIOS settings are ruined.
+Try not to tamper a lot with the settings of the BIOS.
+More often than not, you can break your motherboard if BIOS settings are ruined.

-In the unfortunate case, if your BIOS chip has malfunctioned and you want to manually replace it, then identifying it is the first step.
+In the unfortunate case, if your BIOS chip has malfunctioned and you want to replace it manually, then identifying it is the first step.

-Once you have identified the location of the BIOS chip, you will need to identify its manufacturer, type and the package design.
+Once you have identified the location of the BIOS chip, you will need to identify its manufacturer, type, and package design.

-There various package type (shape) of the chips.
-This include
+There are various package types (shapes) of the chips.
+This includes:

 - PLCC: Plastic Leaded / Leadless Chip Carrier